Nikon D3100 vs D7500

 It is notable that the D7500 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the D3100 does not provide wifi capability.

 The D7500 is a recent model that features in the current product line-up of Nikon.
-In contrast, the D3100 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the D3100 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the D3100 was succeeded by the Nikon D3200.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Nikon D3100 Manual (free pdf) or the online Nikon D7500 Manual.
+Further information on the features and operation of the D3100 and D7500 can be found, respectively, in the Nikon D3100 Manual (free pdf) or the online Nikon D7500 Manual.

 So what is the bottom line?
 Is there a clear favorite between the Nikon D3100 and the Nikon D7500?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.